Found grinning on water bottles and socks everywhere, it’s one of the best-known and loved dog breeds:

 Spunk

-Corgis might look cute and funny, toddling around on those short little legs with their big silly grins.
+Corgis might look cute and funny, prancing around on those short little legs with their big silly grins.
 But they have enough spirit to take on a foe three times their size, and they will, too!

 Owning A Corgi